ChrstphrHll/npc_gen/students/Aenglo Dyffros.md

 ---
 # Aenglo Dyffros
 ### Description
-- Elf Cleric from Whyndiem
+- Elf Cleric from Beleriand
 - 1st year Diplomacy student in Burk
 - short curly dirty blonde hair that's braided, Pale Brown eyes, and Light Tan skin
 - Is Deferential and Dissonant, and has Happiness as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes